Tom Keifer: Discovery

 Cinderella was discovered initially by Gene Simmons of Kiss who unsuccessfully attempted to get the band signed.

 It was then that Jon Bon Jovi in 1985, at the Empire Rock Club in Philadelphia, Pennsylvania, convinced his Mercury A&R manager Derek Schulman to sign the band.
 Bon Jovi has been quoted as saying, "I saw Tommy Keifer onstage delivering some pretty nifty, growling vocals.
 Then he whipped out this Les Paul and proceeded to lay into some astounding sounds.
 This guy struck me as a star right then and there."

 Keifer and company experienced much success with their albums, Night Songs, Long Cold Winter, and Heartbreak Station.
 Keifer enjoyed the reputation of being a prolific songwriter with hits such as "Shake Me", '"Nobody's Fool", "Gypsy Road", "Don't Know What You Got (Till It's Gone)", "Coming Home", "Shelter Me", and "Heartbreak Station".
-He also enjoyed spending time with his wife, Emily, whom he had married in 1987 after years of dating.
-She also designed the band's unique logo and often accompanied her husband on tour.